-The stories IRW published on water problems in Florida, California, Louisiana and, most recently, Iowa illuminate some of the many public-health issues prevalent in the country today.
+The stories IRW published on water problems in Florida, California, Louisiana, Iowa, Minnesota and, most recently, Alaska, illuminate some of the many public-health issues prevalent in the country today.
 We’re continuing to report on water problems nationwide and will feature new work in the coming months.

 We examined whether the many Native American villages across Alaska would get access to clean water thanks to the administration’s infrastructure bill, which offered some hope for the creation of water and sewage systems.

 In Minnesota, we weighed whether the drive for green energy would lead to mining in parts of the state known for its pristine waterways and how such mining would affect those waters, used for recreation, drinking and as a food source.

 Published in 2021: